 If you’re already traveling and find yourself stranded in your destination due to a storm, travel insurance can help cover expenses incurred as you wait it out.

-Still, an alarming 47% of travelers said they do not plan to buy travel insurance this season (see full poll results at bottom).
+Still, an alarming 47% of travelers said they do not plan to buy travel insurance this season (see full poll results below).

 Booking a Trip to the Caribbean During Hurricane Season